Tom Hicks: Texas Rangers

-Cruzeiro and Corinthians

-In 1999, Hicks, Muse, Tate & Furst entered into a partnership with Cruzeiro Esporte Clube and Sport Club Corinthians Paulista, two popular Brazilian football clubs.
-Club directors and Hicks, Muse, Tate & Furst assured the fans that a new stadium was in development, but this never materialized.

-In 2003, after legal/financial troubles and partner infighting, Hicks retired from the company and the ownership group eventually left the partnership with Corinthians.
-There was no new stadium.

 Liverpool F.C.

 On February 1, 2007, it was made known through the English press that he was involved in a consortium with one-time friend and Montreal Canadiens owner George N. Gillett Jr. to purchase English Premier League club Liverpool F.C.; this takeover proposal was believed to be the front-runner after Dubai International Capital (DIC) withdrew their bid.
 On February 6, 2007, Hicks and Gillett's joint offer for Liverpool was formally accepted, valuing the club at £218.9 million ($432.9M) (£5,000 per share and £44.8M in debt).
 Liverpool became the third Premier League club to be acquired by American businessmen, the others being Aston Villa and Manchester United.
 When taking over the club, Hicks and Gillett made a joint declaration: "Liverpool is a fantastic club with a remarkable history and a passionate fanbase.
 We fully acknowledge and appreciate the unique heritage and rich history of Liverpool and intend to respect this heritage in the future."
 Hicks stated his foremost priority was gaining silverware, and vowed to build a new stadium for the club at Stanley Park Stadium.
 The preexisting plans to build the stadium were revised but the stadium never materialized.

 Hicks became extremely unpopular among Liverpool fans for his failure to deliver on the promise of a new stadium or on the promise that no debt would be placed onto the club and for his allegedly misleading statements about planned and past investment in players.
 During Hicks and Gillett's period of ownership, Liverpool became associated with frequent boardroom wranglings as the owners fell out with each other and engaged in public battles with Parry and Benítez.
-Anger was also directed at the Hicks family when Tom Hicks' son, Thomas O. Hicks, Jr., had to resign from the Liverpool board of directors after sending an abusive e-mail to a Liverpool fan saying, "Blow me fuck face.
+Anger was also directed at the Hicks family when Tom Hicks's son, Thomas O. Hicks Jr., had to resign from the Liverpool board of directors after sending an abusive e-mail to a Liverpool fan saying, "Blow me fuck face.
 Go to hell.
 I'm sick of you."